developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 ------

 ### Keyguard Camera Disabled
 Controls whether the device camera will be accessible from the Keyguard screen (also known as the 'Lock Screen').
 Applies only if the camera app is enabled on the device, the camera icon is visible on the Keyguard, and the Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag; otherwise ignored.
-Camera access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.
+Camera access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified. **Note**: If no camera shortcut exists on the device lockscreen, use of this tag is not required.

 <img alt="" style="height:350px" src="camera_disable.png"/>